arman229/code-practice-archive/Code_practics/nextjs/reactandnextjs/src/app/Nextjs/README.md

 Partial rendering means only the route segments that change on navigation re-render on the client, and any shared segments are preserved.
 # Soft Navigation
-only the route segments that have changed are re-rendered
+only the route segments that have changed are re-rendered Client-side rendering (CSR) and server-side rendering (SSR) are two different approaches to how web content is generated and displayed to users.

+# Client-Side Rendering (CSR):

+In CSR, the web browser loads a basic HTML file along with JavaScript files.
+The JavaScript code is responsible for rendering the content dynamically on the client-side.
+This means that the browser needs to wait for the JavaScript to be downloaded and executed before it can render the page.
+Popular JavaScript frameworks like ReactJS, AngularJS, and Vue.js heavily utilize CSR.
+Example: Suppose a user searches for a product on an e-commerce website that uses CSR.
+When the user makes a search, the website sends a request to the server, retrieves raw data, and then uses JavaScript to render the search results dynamically on the user's browser without reloading the entire page.
+# Server-Side Rendering (SSR):

+In SSR, the server processes the request, generates the HTML for the entire page, and sends the fully rendered HTML page to the client.
+This means that the user receives a fully formed HTML document from the server, which can be displayed immediately.
+Frameworks like Next.js (for React), Nuxt.js (for Vue), and Sapper (for Svelte) facilitate SSR.
+Example: Let's consider the same e-commerce website but with SSR.
+When the user searches for a product, the server processes the search query, fetches the data, generates the HTML for the search results, and sends back a complete HTML page with the search results already rendered.
+This allows the user to see the search results faster because they don't have to wait for JavaScript to execute and render the page.
+In summary, CSR involves rendering content on the client-side using JavaScript after receiving a basic HTML file, while SSR involves rendering content on the server and sending a fully formed HTML page to the client.
+Each approach has its advantages and disadvantages in terms of performance, SEO, and initial load time.

+# What is prerendring ?
+prerendering is a technique used to improve website performance, user experience, and SEO by generating HTML content in advance, either on the server or during the build process, rather than dynamically at runtime.

+# What is hydration?
+ hydration is the process of adding interactivity to pre-rendered HTML content on the client-side, typically in the context of server-side rendered applications.